nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 ## Logging in

-You don't need to login because of a bug of the router's software.
-But if you'd like to here's how.
+If your firmware version is earlier than 09022001.00.030_OTE5, then you don't need to login because of a bug of the router's software.
+If your firmware is 09022001.00.030_OTE5 then you have to login with the followin command:

 ```
-curl -H 'Accept-Language: en' "http://192.168.1.1/data/Login.json" -d "showpw=0" -d "username=*****" -d "password=*****"
+curl -c - -H 'Accept-Language: en' "http://192.168.1.1/data/Login.json" -d "showpw=0" -d "username=*****" -d "password=*****"
 ```

 After you have logged in, then you will have to use the cookie you got for the following requests.
 For instance, to have an overview of what's going on in your router you can hit the Overview endpoint like this: